 If you decide to up the Christmas temperature we suggest that you drink ponche or mulled wine with your meals.
 If you go to Germany you won’t be short of drinks of this nature, served at various spots close to our Hotel Riu Plaza Berlin.
 Let’s not forget the distinguished reputation this place already has for its famous sausages accompanied by mashed potatoes, another widely consumed ingredient over the Christmas period.
 It’s the star dish!
 Apart from that, there is also cabbage in spiced cream or carp served with red cabbage.

-We realise you’re getting hungry but we can’t end without recommending a visit to a place where they traditionally eat fish over these dates: Portugal, where we have the Hotel Riu Palace Madeira and the Hotel Riu Guarana.
+We realise you’re getting hungry but we can’t end without recommending a visit to a place where they traditionally eat fish over these dates: Portugal, where we have the Hotel Riu Madeira.
 Here it is cod that takes centre stage at Christmas, along with potatoes, carrots and eggs.
 In some households octopus is served as an aperitif, either grilled or accompanied with rice.
 Portuguese culinary culture also features sweet Christmas delights such as “Bolo Rei”, a cake that shares similarities with the circular candied fruit brioche served in Spain as the “Roscón de Reyes” or Three Kings Cake.

 These are just some of the places our flavours can take you.
 What better time of year than Christmas to get to know other cultures?
 It’s the time of year when the most deeply-rooted traditional dishes appear.